connecting

 A little History:

-An epic Lao Tale called Phra Lak Phra Lam tells the story of Prince Thattaradtha who founded a city on the western bank of the Mekong after he was denied the throne in favor of his younger brother.
-But one day, a seven-headed Naga told Thattaradtha to build a new city on the east bank of the river which was to become the place of modern Vientiane today.
+An epic Lao Tale called Phra Lak Phra Lam, an adaptation of the Indian Ramayana, tells the story of Prince Thattaradtha, disinherited by his brother.
+But one day, a seven-headed Naga told Thattaradtha to build a new city on the eastern bank of the Mekong.
+This new city called Maha Thani Si Phan Phao would later become Vientiane.

 “Vientiane” is the French spelling derived from the Lao Viangchan.
-Viang refers to a “walled city” and chan derives from Sanskrit candana ( sandalwood ) although chan is also the moon… so some Lao refer to Vientiane as the Walled City of the Moon.
+Viang refers to a “walled city” and Chan derives from Sanskrit candana ( sandalwood ) although chan is also the moon… so some Lao refer to Viangchan as the Walled City of the Moon.

 The early settlers were Mon people- who created the Dvaravati kingdoms along the Chao Phraya River Valley of present day Thailand.
-Feudal City States controlled trade throughout the Middle Mekong region who also brought influences of Theravada Buddhism originating from Sri Lanka.
-Later in 11th and 12th centuries, the Khmer Empire dominated the area with Mon along with Lao and Tai people entering from southern China, assimilating into a new Lao civilization.
+Feudal City States controlled trade throughout the Middle Mekong region and also brought influences of Theravada Buddhism from Sri Lanka.
+Later in 11th and 12th centuries, the Khmer Empire dominated the area with Mon along with Lao and Tai people migrations from southern China, assimilating into a new Lao civilization.

 In 1354, a Lao prince, Fa Ngum, born inauspiciously with a full set of 32 teeth, was cast away down the Mekong.
 He ended up being raised in the Khmer court and married a Khmer princess.
 Later Fa Ngum returned on elephant back and founded the kingdom of Lan Xang ( Kingdom of a Million Elephants)